 Please note: to ensure that your volunteer activities in the Park are effective, fun, and safe, we must limit the size of any group to 25 people.
 We welcome your organization to learn, work and play here!
-For more information, contact James McCain.
+For more information, contact Andrea Southworth.

 We welcome you to contribute your expertise by serving on our committees:

-Education Committee: Our Park is a treasure trove of learning opportunities!
-The Foundation is in the process of developing educational initiatives around the Arboretum sites.
-Our goal is to foster lifelong learning about stewardship of our environment and how we can all have a positive impact on it.
+Education: Our Park is a treasure trove of learning opportunities!
+The Friends is in the process of developing educational initiatives around the Ecology Project.
+Our goal is to foster lifelong learning about stewardship of the environment and how we can all have a positive impact on it.
 Our Education Committee is actively seeking new members—no teaching experience required.
-If interested in learning more, please contact Education Coordinator, Janet Villiotte.
+If interested in learning more, please contact Education Chair, Andrea Southworth.

-Marketing: Would you like to help the Foundation promote its work?
-Do you have skills in marketing, graphic design, or public relations?
+Marketing & Public Relations: Would you like to help the Friends promote its work?
+Do you have skills in marketing, photography, graphic design, social media, or public relations?
 We would love to put your talents to work on the Marketing Committee.
-Contact Marketing Chair, Jen Steele, to get involved.
+Contact Marketing Chair, Tom Atwell to get involved.

-Events: Each year, the Foundation partners with Maine Home + Design to put on the Cape Elizabeth Garden Tour.
+Garden Tour: Each year, the Friends puts on the Cape Elizabeth Garden Tour.
 This fabulous celebration of all things garden takes months to plan and requires over 100 volunteers on the day of the Tour.
 Planning begins in the fall previous to this early summer event.
-Get involved by contacting Ann Caudle
+Get involved by contacting Barbara Powers.

-Volunteers: Help us maintain lists and communicate with the wonderful people who make the work of the Foundation possible.
-You can contact us at email@example.com.
+Volunteer: Help us coordinate the efforts of so many wonderful people who help make the work of the Friends possible.
+Please contact us at email@example.com.